jaime-olivares/wpf-propertygrid/README.md

 ## Disclaimer
 The following implementation was originally developed in 2010 and published in CodeProject.
 After so many years, it seems that it still attracts interest and a few stars, so I decided to move the entire Readme to GitHub.

 I no longer maintain the source code or advise on how to implement it.
 However, I encourage active users to help others in the Issues section.
+Pull Requests may be accepted if they have broad utility.

 ## Introduction